 There is much being written today about building our child’s self-esteem.
 It is a hot topic.
 Some of the advice is good and healthy for our children, some of it is bunk.
 Let me try to take the mystery out of this topic.

-In my series of articles on Preparing for Baby, I wrote about affirmation and appreciation between mom and dad.
+In my series of articles for a Child-Ready Marriage, I wrote about affirmation and appreciation between mom and dad.
 Affirmation goes a long way to reducing stress and increasing pleasure with our spouse.
 It is also one of the best ways to help our children develop a healthy self-esteem.

 Our modern culture wants everyone to feel good all the time.
 With that goal in mind, we are pressured to praise others for everything and give awards for mere attendance.
 This kind of empty, insincere praise backfires.